opendocsg/opendoc-nexus-test/terms_and_conditions.md

 ## Copyrights

 > xii.
-The organisers hold the full copyrights for all logo designs submitted for the competition.
-By participating in the Competition, participants consent to give the Organisers permission to publish, modify and distribute the logo designs for education, publicity, marketing and communication purposes without payment or fees.
+The Organisers hold the full copyrights for the 5 logo designs shortlisted by the shortlisting panel.
+By participating in the contest, participants consent to give the Organisers permission to publish, modify and distribute the logo designs for education, publicity, marketing and communication purposes without payment or fees, should their designs be shortlisted for public voting.

 ## Shortlisting